OpenFn/docs/docs/cli.md

 <details>
 <summary>What is a job?</summary>
-A job Javascript code which follows a particular set of conventions.
+A job is Javascript code which follows a particular set of conventions.
 Typically a job has one or more <i>operations</i> which perform a particular task (like pulling information from a database, creating a record, etc.) and return state for the next operation to use.

 The test job we just ran looks like this: